NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^

-Constructs representing time (identified by the presence of "reference time" units) have data array values that represent elapsed time sinece a reference date.
+Constructs representing time (identified by the presence of "reference time" units) have data array values that represent elapsed time since a reference date.
 These values may converted into the date-time objects of the `cftime package <https://unidata.github.io/cftime/>`_ with the `~Data.datetime_array` method of the `Data` instance.